ohscar/rmalloc/doc/paper/design.rst

 Background
 ============
-To get started with my allocator, I started implementing a buddy allocator since the basics of the buddy allocator is used in the allocators <REF> I've included in my comparison.
-Since a buddy allocator's two main modes of operation is splitting and joining blocks, care needs to be taken that these two operations are as quick as possible.
+To get started with my allocator, I started implementing a buddy allocator since the basics of the buddy allocator is used in the allocators I've included in my comparison.
+(Evans 2006) Since a buddy allocator's two main modes of operation is splitting and joining blocks, care needs to be taken that these two operations are as quick as possible.

 During development, I quickly realized the fact that picking the wrong data structure for storing the block list made splitting and joining operations slow and error-prone.